-4. Reattaching Housing
+Reattaching Housing

 Your o-ring may come loose during the housing removal.
-If it doesn't carefully remove it from the housing and apply your silicone lubricant to the o-ring, before setting it back in place.
+If it doesn't carefully remove it from the housing and apply your silicone grease to the o-ring, before setting it back in place.

-Apply lubricant to the threads of the filter housing.
+Apply gasket lubricant to the threads of the filter housing.

-5. Align New Filter
+Align New Filter

+Support the base of the filter and insert it back into the top manifold.
 Insert the new filter facing the correct direction.
-The carbon, KDF, or PHO filters will need to have their o-ring facing the top of the system.

-Make sure your filter is correctly aligned.
-Support the base of the housing and insert it back into the top manifold.
-Then tighten the housing by hand.
+The carbon, KDF, or PHO filters will need to have their silicone o-ring facing the top of the system.
+Make sure your filter is correctly aligned and then begin tightening by hand.
 Once the housing is hand tight, use your filter housing wrench to give a slight additional turn.
 You should only need a fourth turn or a half turn with the wrench, be careful not to over-tighten.

-6. System Start-up
+System Start-up